 42. Black and Red Koi Swimming Upstream

-This tattoo proves you can have a traditional tattoo without needing to take up your whole arm.
+This tattoo of a koi fish proves you can have a traditional tattoo of a koi fish without needing to take up your whole arm.
 The black koi means success, and the red can mean power or love.
 This is a great tattoo for anyone who has survived.

 43. Geometric Monochrome Koi Tattoo Design

-This tattoo uses the traditional posing of a koi tattoo in a new style.
+This tattoo of a koi fish uses the traditional posing of a koi tattoo in a new style.
 This unique style gives it a feeling unlike anything else.
 Two koi like this means balance.
 The moon and stars can imply that these fish are among the stars.

 44. Tiny Lionhead Goldfish on Hand